 A behaviorism focus helps guide my clients toward practical change by addressing how their situations influence their thoughts and feelings.
 My trauma-informed approach ensures sensitivity to my client's past experiences and focuses on creating a safe a supportive space for healing.
 I have an ongoing commitment to personal and professional development and am dedicated to combating burnout and providing the best care to my clients.

-I assist client in developing psychological flexibility-learning to accept difficult thoughts and emotions rather than avoiding them.
+I assist clients in developing psychological flexibility-learning to accept difficult thoughts and emotions rather than avoiding them.
 Through mindfulness, values exploration, and committed action, I guide clients in recognizing what truly matters to them and take steps toward a meaningful life.